vaishakbelle/vaishakbelle.github.io/lab.md

-*   _Miguel Mendez Lucero_, interested in neuro-symbolic AI
-*   _Daxin Liu_ (Postdoctoral fellow with Royal Society), interested in probabilistic modal logics
 *   _Xue Li_ (Postdoctoral fellow with Bjorn Ross), interested in counterfactuals and language models
 *   _Antonio Miceli_ (Postdoctoral fellow with Cisco), interested in large language models, logic and vision
 *   _Daga Panas_ (Postdoctoral fellow with Cisco), interested in large language models, logic and vision
 *   _Jessica Ciupa_ (Masters by Research), interested in RL and ethics
 *   _Nijesh Uperti_, interested in abstraction and logic-based learning
 *   _Ruta Tang_, interested in large language models and logic
+*  _Chris Sypherd_, interested in agents and LLMs
+*  _Ambrose Brown_, interested in explanations and LLMs

 **Alumni:**

+*   _Daxin Liu_ (Postdoctoral fellow with Royal Society), interested in probabilistic modal logics
+*   _Miguel Mendez Lucero_ (PhD 2024), interested in neuro-symbolic AI
 *   _Benedicte Legastelois_ (Postdoctoral fellow with TAS project collaborators), interested in explainability
 *   _Jonathan Feldstein_ (PhD 2024), interested in neuro-symbolic AI
 *   _Andreas Bueff_ (PhD 2023), interested in tractable learning and reinforcement learning